littlebizzy/slickstack/docs/mu-plugins.md

 The MU plugin installer downloads the ZIP files from the SlickStack mirror path, extracts them under `/tmp`, and copies the extracted plugin directories into the active WordPress MU plugin directory.

-For the default LittleBizzy MU plugins, the installer expects each ZIP to extract into a clean top-level directory matching the plugin slug, for example:
+For the default MU plugins, the installer expects each ZIP to extract into a clean top-level directory matching the plugin slug, for example:

 ```text
 force-https.zip